 Kelsey Hughes, known best as the man behind 74 gear, is an aviation YouTuber with nearly 800,000 subscribers worldwide (as of January 2022) and a commercial and cargo Boeing 747 pilot.
-Viewers can expect humorous and interesting videos based on a variety of topics ranging from debunking the vast amounts of fake aviation news on social media or to reacting to ex-US President Donald Trump’s speech on how the Boeing Dreamlifter was helping the US during the global pandemic.
+Viewers can expect humorous and interesting videos based on a variety of topics ranging from debunking the vast amounts of fake aviation news on social media to reacting to ex-US President Donald Trump’s speech on how the Boeing Dreamlifter was helping the US during the global pandemic.

 Join me as I put some questions to Kelsey himself.